Everest, Kansas

 Everest is a city in Brown County, Kansas, United States.
 As of the 2020 census, the population of the city was 265.

 History

-Everest had its start about 1882 by the building of the railroad through that territory.
+Everest got its start circa 1882 following construction of the railroad through that territory.
 It was named in honor of Colonel Aaron S. Everest, an attorney for the Central Branch Union Pacific Railroad who represented Atchison County in the Kansas Senate.